 The first “official” census of the PRP community began in November 2013 and concluded in April 2014.
 During that period over 500 PRP patients or their caregivers, provided what we called “core data”.

 ✽ Information about the “diagnosing” dermatologist

 But the EASY WAY lost its momentum.
 That’s when I discovered the HARD WAY.

 The alternative to the PRP Worldwide Census is to read the thousands and thousands of posts and comments by PRP patient and caregivers archived on the PRP Facebook Support Group’s webpage.
 As questions are asked and answers shared, the “core data” can be harvested.
 That’s how the PRP Community Database evolved from May 2014 to the present.
 The problem with this approach is that too much data is missing.

-As of August 30, 2018, the PRP Worldwide Census looks like this;
+As of October 22, 2020, the PRP global community looks like this: